-All performances take place in the Main Theatre at the Ames Center unless noted differently below.
+All performances take place in the Masquerade Dance Theater at the Ames Center unless noted differently below.

 Tickets: $20 adult, $15 senior, $5 student.

 Tickets may be purchased in person at the John and Betty Adamich box office, or online at www.ticketmaster.com or by phone through ticketmaster at 800.982.2787.